Home > Blogs > What is selenium? introduction to selenium...Read More

 Bluetooth Low Energy is a PAN (Personal Area Network) technology that is wireless.
-When transmitting long-distance data across a short distance, it utilises less electricity.
+When transmitting long-distance data across a short distance, it utilizes less electricity.

 18) What is MicroPython?

 MicroPython is a Python implementation that only provides a portion of the standard library.
-It's possible to optimise it for the ModeMCU microcontroller.
+It's possible to optimize it for the ModeMCU microcontroller.

 19)List the Raspberry Pi models that are available.